-In reality, the design of preorder2 is generally inferior to that of preorder for two reasons.
+In reality, the design of preorder2 is inferior to that of preorder for two reasons.
 First, while it is not apparent in this simple example, for more complex traversals it can become awkward to place the check for the NULL pointer in the calling code.
-Even in this simple example we had to write two tests for NULL, rather than one in the first design.
-The second and more important problem with preorder2 is that it tends to be error prone.
+Even here we had to write two tests for NULL, rather than the one needed by preorder.
+The more important concern with preorder2 is that it tends to be error prone.
 While preorder2 insures that no recursive calls will be made on empty subtrees, it will fail if the initial call passes in a NULL pointer.
 This would occur if the original tree is empty.
 To avoid the bug, either preorder2 needs an additional test for a NULL pointer at the beginning (making the subsequent tests redundant after all), or the caller of preorder2 has a hidden obligation to pass in a non-empty tree, which is unreliable design.
 The net result is that many programmers forget to test for the possibility that the empty tree is being traversed.
 By using the first design, which explicitly supports processing of empty subtrees, the problem is avoided.